bryanchw/bryanchw/README.md

 - 🌱 I'm a Data Scientist based in Hong Kong
 - 🔭 Currently working on English and Traditional Chinese NLP projects
-- 📫 Reach me at bryanchw@umich.edu
+- 📫 Contact me at bryanchw@umich.edu
 <!--
 **bryanchw/bryanchw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.